-About Dan Rogers
+About Dan T. Rogers

-Meet Dan Rogers, the fearless leader of BEATS WORKING, Point to Point Transportation, and the WORKP2P team.
-This former burrito roller turned CEO is a visionary who has dedicated his life to creating systems to help people figure out what they want and how to get it.
-He leads the BEATS WORKING movement to redeem work with his top-notch leadership skills, his ability to mine for gold, and his passion for making work – the word, the place, and the way – a life-changing experience for everyone.
+Meet Dan T. Rogers, visionary leader of WORKP2P, Point to Point Transportation, BEATS WORKING podcast, Classy Problems, and The Intentional Course.
+This former burrito roller turned CEO has dedicated his life to creating systems to help people figure out what they want and how to get it.

-The ordinary mind might not see a connection between these various programs, but Dan weaves a common thread among them all.
+The ordinary mind might not see a connection between these various programs, but Dan weaves a common golden thread among them all.
 They’re each, in their own way, focused on developing community and the mission of redeeming work – the word, the place, and the way – for every person, in every interaction.
 This is a movement, and everyone is invited to join.

 Here we go!